 For instance, when dating an introvert woman or man, pick a time when they are not overwhelmed with external stimuli, such as work calls or emails.
 Better yet, tell them you want to talk to them and ask them to get back to you at a time they are most comfortable with.

 Related Reading: How Do You Know You Love Someone – 11 Signs That Say So

 11. Pillow talk is your best friend when dating an introvert

 Want to get to know your partner better and know them like the back of your hand?
-Want to know how can an extrovert understand an introvert?
 Make pillow talks a ritual in your relationship.
-There is no better time and opportunity to get them to open up than when it’s just you and your partner in the comfort of personal space without a single distraction to take the focus off the conversation.
+There is no better time and opportunity to get into some deep conversation topics than when it’s just you and them in the comfort of your personal space, without a single distraction to take the focus off the conversation.

 The long and short of it is that patience is your biggest asset when dating an introvert.
-Almost all introvert dating problems can be negated if you just hang in there and allow them to reach out to you.
+Almost all introvert dating problems can be handled if you just hang in there and allow them to reach out to you.
 Introversion is only a personality shade, just as extraversion is, and not an issue that needs to be fixed.

-Don’t expect to hang out in a gang and go clubbing when you are dating an introvert.
+Don’t expect to hang out in a group and go clubbing when you are dating an introvert.
 Be ready to have dates at quaint coffee shops or go camping by a peaceful lake.
-Chances are you will talk and they would listen but they would take an interest in what you say.
-Dating an introvert can be fulfilling provided you try to understand one.
+When you talk, they would truly listen and take an interest in what you say.
+Dating an introvert can be fulfilling provided you try to understand them.

-It can get a bit difficult to date an introvert because they have the tendency to clam up, live in their own world and talk very little.
-When that happens. do not push them.
+It can get a bit difficult to date an introvert because they have the tendency to clam up, live in their own world, and talk very little (initially).
+When that happens, do not push them.
 Give them their space and they would make an effort to get out of their shell.
-Be prepared that they would reach relationship milestones much later.
+Be prepared that they would reach various relationship milestones much later.

-Yes introverts cheat.
-Since they are not too expressive you really don’t know what they are up to.
+Yes, introverts can cheat.
+Since they are not too expressive, you really don’t know what they are up to.
 Introverts get into emotional affairs more often than physical ones.
 Because communicating over text or online comes more easily to them.